We care passionately about every customer we help

 The intention is to rid ourselves of the concept of “leasehold” and all its issues – diminishing unexpired terms of years, high ground rents, excessive service charges and unaffordable premiums for lease renewals, to say nothing of absent landlords.
 Commonhold looks to introduce a scheme where the dwelling – to be called “the Unit” – is owned and not leased by the owner – to be called a “Unit Owner”.
 There will be no lease term and no ground rent addressing many of the issues currently faced by the owners of leasehold properties.

-What is “Commonhold”?
-Popular in many countries as an alternative to leasehold.
-The Unit Owner owns the Unit outright, thus no lease term to diminish and no landlord to threaten forfeiture for rent arrears or breach – goal.
+Well, it’s popular in many countries as an alternative to our leasehold system.
+The Unit Owner owns the Unit outright, so there is no lease term to diminish and no landlord to threaten forfeiture for rent arrears or breach – sounds great for Unit Owners!

 The common areas of the site will be registered to and owned by a Commonhold Association of which the Unit Holders are members/shareholders.